 Cognitive dysfunction and emotional regulation in people with multiple sclerosis

-Due to the unpredictable course of the disease, there is often uncertainty, particularly in early stages, regarding the evolution and severity of symptoms.
+uncertainty is common, particularly in early stages, regarding the evolution and severity of symptoms.

 Why is psychological intervention so important?